Shree0310/netflix-gpt/README.md

 - Fetch movies from TMDB api
 - Bugfix: If the user is not logged inredirecct /browse to sign in page and vice-versa
 - Unsubscribe to the onAuthStateChanged callback
+- Add hardcoded values to the constants file
+- Register on TMDB API & create an app & get access token
+- Fetching movies data from TMDB "now playing movies list" API
+- Updating the store with the now playing movies list
+- Building the browse page.

 # Features